 |French Poem||English translation|

 Wonderful bread that God shares and multiplies!

 |Table toujours servie au paternel foyer !|

 |Table always served at the paternal home! |

 Each in his part,

 So does it mean as an expat/immigrant Maman I get two Mother’s days?
 Not really, although my kids are young and I can work on this for the future 😉 It is perhaps more a moment of thanks and reflection.

 Thankfully, Father’s day seems to have more of a consensus: the U.S., U.K., Canada, and France all celebrate on June 16.
 So I guess chalk one for reducing the mental load on this Maman, I only have to remember one date!
 Win!

-To celebrate, we’ve put together a collection of Gifts for Mom, whether she is a Maman Poule or a Maman Cool.
-Let’s face it, Moms, Stepmoms, Grandmas, Moms-in-law, they all deserve a big thank you for taking care of us, our spouses, the kids, the furkids, etc. etc. The list never stops, and these Wonder Women handle it all, so let’s wish them well!
+To celebrate, I’ve put together a collection of Gifts for Mom, whether she is a Maman Poule or a Maman Cool.
+Let’s face it, Moms, Stepmoms, Grandmas, Moms-in-law, they all deserve a big thank you for taking care of us, our spouses, the kids, the furkids, etc. etc. The list never stops, and these Wonder Women handle it all, so we can all wish them well.
+A bientôt!